Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Eigenvalues via random matrix theory

 \begin{remark}[Explicit formulas] By the definition of $\zeta(\lambda;\delta)$ (cf.\ \Cref{eqn:def-zeta-i}), we can write the limits of the eigenvalues in the following more explicit form, which will be convenient in \Cref{sec:overlap-gamp}:

 \end{remark}

-\begin{proof}[Proof of \Cref{thm:main-thm-eigval}.]
-The proof is divided into three steps.
-Specifically, we first write $D$ as the sum of two asymptotically free spiked random matrices in \Cref{sec:free-add-conv}.
+\begin{proof}[Proof of \Cref{thm:main-thm-eigval}] The proof is divided into three steps.
+Specifically, we first condition on $ \eta_1, \cdots, \eta_n $ and write $D$ as the sum of two asymptotically free spiked random matrices as on page \pageref{page:free-add-conv} of the main text.
 Then, the limit of $ \lambda_3(D) $ is determined in \Cref{lem:bulk-of-sum}.
-Finally, the limits of $ \lambda_1(D),\lambda_2(D) $ and the monotonicity properties of the limiting eigenvalues in \Cref{itm:mono-2,itm:mono-1,itm:mono-0} are given by \Cref{lem:outlier}. \end{proof}
+Finally, the limits of $ \lambda_1(D),\lambda_2(D) $ and the monotonicity properties of the limiting eigenvalues in \Cref{itm:mono-2,itm:mono-1,itm:mono-0} of the theorem are given by \Cref{lem:outlier}. \end{proof}